ggozad/collective.classification/README.txt

     trains itself using the terms and tags as an input.
 Then, for new content, the classifier will provide suggestions for tags according to the extracted terms of the content.
+  * *Clusterers*, utilities that without prior knowledge of content classification can group content into groups according to feature similarity.
+At the moment NLTK's k-means clusterer is used.

   .. _`Parts Of Speech`: http://en.wikipedia.org/wiki/Part-of-speech_tagging